What is ‘Mentoring’ and How Can it Support Your Autistic Young Person?

 Similarly to mentoring, ‘coaching’ is also defined in various ways, we have come across phrases such as:

 Autism Coach: Sometimes used to describe an individual who supports Autistic people and/or their family.
+Again, this indicates to us some roots in the medical model so try and find that out.

 Autistic Coach: Implying the coach is Autistic.